Skills: Corrosion Engineering

-Hawiyah Gas plant (HGO) is looking to hire a corrosion engineer to join the facility.
+Fadhili Gas Plant (FGP) is looking for a corrosion Engineer to join the facility.

 As a successful candidate you should have a BS or MS degree in Mechanical Engineering, Materials Science or Corrosion Science with minimum of (15) years of experience in processing in Oil/Gas Industry, material science and metrology, different NDT technology and their applications and knowledge in engineering aspect of welding.

 You should have strong knowledge of the international standards and codes NACE, ASME, API and ASTM especially inspection and corrosion standards such as API-571, API-580, API-570 and API-510.
 And also you should hold a valid NACE Specialist Certification or NACE Senior Corrosion Technologist or combination of NACE Corrosion Technologist, API-571 and NACE CP level II.

 You will be required to perform the following:

 Implement corrosion management program and on stream monitoring

 Conduct risk based inspection based on API-580 methodology.

 Review and approve recommend solutions for coating failures and cathodic protection.